-Delayed shipments because of sea freight disruptions, monthly increasing fuel charges, disconnected communication between transport modalities..
-These are all direct effects encountered across Supply Chains that resulted from the introduction of the virus COVID-19.
+Delayed shipments because of sea freight disruptions, monthly increasing fuel charges, challenges with supply chain optimization, and disconnected communication between transport modalities..
+These are all direct effects encountered across supply networks, from technology companies to fleet managers to retail distributors, that resulted from introducing the virus COVID-19.

-The specific negative effects faced by Supply Chains are too many to go into detail.
-Supplier retraction, fuel charge increases, significant demand increases, modality issues etc., to name a few.
-Especially in the early stages of the COVID-19, not many organizations understood the virus.
-It’s nature and the effects on short/long term future were very difficult to predict.
-As a result, the impact of the negative effects stated accumulated rapidly.
+As a result, the impact of the adverse effects stated accumulated rapidly.
 It was difficult to implement direct countermeasures as nobody understood precisely how the virus would develop in the future.

 Figure 2 COVID-19 Supply Chain effects – Fortune 1000 companies (https://www.google.com/url?sa=i&url=https%3A%2F%2Fsupplychaindigital.com%2Fsupply-chain-2%2Faccenture-building-supply-chain-resilience-amidst-covid-19&psig=AOvVaw1cleCCNUnB1vy8TfDrQvHx&ust=16388950

-The main conclusion that can be given from the experienced negative effects is that the many companies lacked a certain amount of resilience within their Supply Chain structure.
+The main conclusion that can be given from the experienced negative effects is that many companies lacked a certain amount of resilience within their supply chain optimization processes and supply chain structure.

 BizClik Media.
 (2020, May 17).
 Accenture: building supply chain resilience amidst COVID-19.
 Supply Chain Digital.
 Retrieved November 27, 2021, from https://supplychaindigital.com/supply-chain-2/accenture-building-supply-chain-resilience-amidst-covid-19